 A. No Mandatory Arbitration or Class Action Waiver

-For the duration of the Settlement, Wells Fargo will not seek to enforce any mandatory arbitration or class action waiver agreements against Settlement Class Members for claims of race discrimination.
+For the duration of the Settlement, Wells Fargo will not seek to enforce any mandatory arbitration or class action waiver agreements against Settlement Class Members for claims of race discrimination in employment.

 B. Elimination of PCG Financial Advisor Training Costs Obligations